MilkwoodSF/Copula_Pairs_Project/README.md

-# Partner_Selection_Copulas_Project
+# Partner Selection Copulas Project

 ## Description
-* This a personal project that aims to create classes and functions that wil help the user identify pairs of stocks in order to implement a trading strategy regarding Vine Copulas.
+* This a personal project that creates classes and functions which enable the user to identify pairs of stocks in which to implement a trading strategy with Vine Copulas.

 ## Language
 * Python